EsriPS/arcgis-assistant-feedback/website/docs/common-workflows.md

 If any maps or scenes contain premium/subscriber content, that content will need to be reauthorized by republishing the story.

 ### Anything else I should know?
+* The new story will be private (not shared), even if the original story was shared.
-* The newly created story will be published, but not shared.
+* The new story will be in the same state as the original story (draft, published, unpublished changes).
-* When copying a story that has unpublished changes, the unpublished changes will also be available in the copied story.
+* When copying a story that has unpublished changes, the unpublished changes will be available in the copied story.
-* While you may be able to copy a story from Enterprise to Online, it's not likely you'll have success copying from Online to Enterprise.
+* While you may have success coping a story from Enterprise to Online, copying from Online to Enterprise is not likely to work.

-## What about copying classic story maps?
+### What about copying classic story maps?
-Copying classic stories is straightforward.
-All the advice about web maps/scenes above also applies to classic stories.
+The information above about what's copied and how web maps/scenes need to be handled also applies to classic stories.
+Classic stories do not have a draft/published state to consider.

 ## Editing story data JSON

 **WARNING: Editing a story's JSON can break the story.
 Only do this if you know what you are doing.**

-* For ArcGIS StoryMaps stories, edits to the story JSON should be made to the `draft_xxxxxxxx.json` file.
+* For ArcGIS StoryMaps stories, edits to the story JSON should be made to the `draft_xxxxxxxx.json` file and then published using the builder.
-* For stories created using one of the classic story map templates, changes are made directly to the item data JSON.
+* For stories created using one of the classic templates, changes are made directly to the item data JSON.

 ## Copy a Web Experience